 It was out of the Russian “Northern Thebaid” that the Orthodox Christian Faith was brought to North America, by a group of missionary monks in 1794.
 Now, more than two centuries later, Orthodox Christian monasticism is firmly rooted in the United States and Canada, and so it seemed proper to launch this project — a photographic pilgrimage to the “North American Thebaid” — to begin exploring these holy sites sanctified by the prayers and labors of men and women who have “denied themselves, taken up their cross, and followed Christ.”

-Subscribe to our email list for regular updates, and watch for exciting news as we prepare to launch the project.
+Proceed to our new GoFundMe page, subscribe to our email list for regular updates, and watch for more exciting news as we continue our missionary pilgrimage.

 And please remember us in your prayers . . .